billhimmelsbach/recaptcha-rails/README.md

 # Setting Up reCAPTCHA for Rails

-* Setting up reCAPTCHA for Rails with the reCAPTCHA gem!
+* Setting up reCAPTCHA for Rails with the reCAPTCHA gem?
 It's easier than it sounds!
+Follow the instructions below with your own project or clone this one just to test it.
+Message Bill with any questions!

 ## Basic Setup Instructions